AdityaSalunkhe21/deepstack_candleauction/README.md

  4. End Auction: After the auction end time, call the auctionEnd function to finalize the auction and transfer the highest bid to the auctioneer.

  ### Example Steps
  1. Start the Auction:
+  • `startAuction` takes argument in seconds (e.g., '300' for 5 minutes).
+  • Anyone can start an Auction but 1 Auction at a time.
+  • Making them the owner of that Auction

  2. Place Bids:
-  Enter the amount of Ether (in Wei) you want to bid and click the "bid" button.
+  • `bid` takes an unsigned integer as an argument.
+You can set the amount you want to bid (it can be in ether, gwei or wei from the dropdown menu)

  3. Withdraw:
-  If your bid is outbid, you can withdraw your Ether by calling the "withdraw" function.
+  If your bid is outbid, you can withdraw your Ether by calling the `withdraw` function.

  4. End the Auction:
   After the bidding time has passed, click the "auctionEnd" button to end the auction and transfer the highest bid to the auctioneer.

+ ### Note
+  • To imitate the mechanism of a candle auction `randomEndTime` is defined which is calculated using block number and difficulty.
+  • If a bidder forgets to withdraw the bid once outbid will be automatically transfered upon `auctionEnd` function call.
+  • `getRandomEndTime` can only be called by the auction owner. its a function which explicitly tells the `RandomEndTime` value.